vedprakash-m/carpool/README.md

 ## 🌟 **Revolutionizing School Transportation**

 Carpool is a comprehensive, cloud-native platform that transforms how school families coordinate safe, reliable transportation.
-Currently operational at **Tesla STEM High School** and ready for nationwide deployment.
+Currently in **beta development** for **Tesla STEM High School** with a **September 2025 target launch**.

 <table>
 <tr>